Teen Surf Camps

 - Earn 5 hours of community service

-Below tuition includes all lodging, all meals, 24-hour same gender adult supervision, shuttle to and from the Wilmington International Airport (ILM), all equipment, professional surfing instruction (3:1 student to instructor ratio), daily transportation, activity fees, WB Surf Camp t-shirt, Surf Camp’s Pre-Surf Stretching Guide, Surfing Etiquette Guide, Sea Turtle/Coastal Conservation Guide, surftificate of achievement, and group photo.
+Below tuition includes all lodging, all meals, 24-hour same gender adult supervision, gender specific lodging, shuttle to and from the Wilmington International Airport (ILM), all equipment, professional surfing instruction (3:1 student to instructor ratio), daily transportation, activity fees, WB Surf Camp t-shirt, Surf Camp’s Pre-Surf Stretching Guide, Surfing Etiquette Guide, Sea Turtle/Coastal Conservation Guide, surftificate of achievement, and group photo.
 Each person is responsible for: roundtrip airfare to ILM and additional money for souvenirs.
 To secure your spot now, please select from the available date(s) listed below.

 Click Any Date to Sign Up Now!